google/keytransparency/docs/api_gen.md

 ### SignedMapHead

-SignedMapHead represents a signed state of the Merkel tree.
+SignedMapHead represents a signed state of the Merkel Tree.

 <table>
  <tr>